 Setting pay is difficult.
-Available
+Available funds are usually

-funds are usually scarce yet most organisations will wish to attract the best people and also pay fairly.
-Rates of pay are subject to the minimum wage.
+scarce yet most organisations will wish to attract the best people and also pay fairly.
+Rates of pay are subject to the National Minimum Wage.
 It is worthwhile researching the 'going rate' for the type of position offered.
-Many organisations choose to align the salaries of their staff with public sector pay rates; others negotiate salaries with the individual worker.
-In terms of pay progression, decide how, including how often, salaries will be reviewed.
-What will be used: a system of increments; cost of living increases; national wage agreements; performance related pay; or some other system?
+Some organisations choose to align the salaries of their staff with public sector pay rates; others negotiate salaries with the individual worker.
+In terms of pay progression, decide how, including how often. salaries will be reviewed.
+What will be used: a system of increments; cost of living increases; performance related pay: or some other system?
 Also be clear if employees will be paid overtime for any hours that they do in excess of their normal working week or whether a time off in lieu system operates.
 Finally, employers must decide if they wish to and/or are in a position to offer any bonus payments to staff.